wdv4758h/pypy-extradoc/talk/scipyindia2014/talk.rst

 ----------

 * PyPy is pretty good at interacting with C code with cffi

+* With CFFI you can call C code from Python and expose Python functions to C

+  - this means that you can create your own C API in pure python !

+* It is now possible to embed PyPy in a C application (uWSGI)

 * C extensions written using the Python C API can work, but they're slow and support is incomplete